MichalPokojny/MyProject1/README.md

 ## Credits
 ------

 **Content**
 - Animations on the main page and gallery were taken from  [w3schools](w3schools.com)
-- Colors image taken from [Coolors](https://coolors.co/)
+- Colours image taken from [Coolors](https://coolors.co/)
 - The text on the main page about Slovakia was taken from [wikipedia](wikipedia.org)
 - The code to link the social media and main logo and navigation bar inspiration was taken from the [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) project at [Code Institute](https://codeinstitute.net/ie/)
 - Social links logo taken from [Font Awesome](https://fontawesome.com/)
-- Writing of readme file I got inspired from CodeIntitute readme sample project.
+- Writing of readme file I got inspired at the CodeIntitute readme sample project.

 **Media**